As a family, we’ve spent the last 17 years travelling the world and trashing the Planet.

 Travelling is one of the most extraordinary experiences we as humans can have, and there are so many of us fortunate enough who can book a holiday to a foreign country.
 Bringing home souvenirs as a gift to family and friends or to yourself is a common practice – people in general love collecting things, and they are reminders of the trip.

-Enter any souvenir shop, and you’ll be overwhelmed by choice of magnets, mugs, cheap T-shirts, drink glasses, key chains, miniature modules of famous landmarks and soft animals on display.
+Enter any souvenir shop, and you’ll be overwhelmed by a choice of magnets, mugs, cheap T-shirts, drink glasses, key chains, miniature modules of famous landmarks and soft animals on display.
 They might look cute, but in real life, don’t even represent the country you are visiting.

 Wasting money on these tasteless items that most likely are going just to collect dust on a shelf is a senseless act.
-Say no to souvenirs produced in China who are most likely made by unfairly paid workers.
+Say no to souvenirs produced in China that are most likely made by unfairly paid workers.

 What to do instead?
 Try scrapbooking – collect ticket stubs, museum booklets and put them all in a book.
 Or, you can bring back quality textiles, good wine, spices and vintage travel posters.